-Now, the beauty of Exiscan-ACL is that you can customise the exact rules to suit your own circumstances.
+Now, the beauty of the Content Scanning Extension/Exiscan-ACL is that you can customise the exact rules to suit your own circumstances in the same way that the normal Exim ACLs give you unparallelled flexibility.
 However, that means that there are an infinite number of possibilities for configuring it.
-I' II outline here some common rules to get you started, but you' re going to need to make sure you understand how ACLs work if you want to go beyond these (and it' s worth doing, because you' II appreciate the amazing flexibility!)
+I'll outline here some common rules to get you started, but you're going to need to make sure you understand how ACLs work if you want to go beyond these (and it's worth doing, because you'll appreciate the amazing flexibility of Exim in general!)